 Depending on the settings, you may also add new tags or add a tag that is currently in another group, in order to move it to this group.
 Added and moved tags will be marked green and yellow.
 If the settings allow you to move tags, you can also move them by drag and drop.2

 Tags appear in their respective groups, as set on the tags page.
 If a tag is assigned to more than one group, then all of these groups are available in the meta box, but you can choose to use this tag only with one of these groups in this post.
-For example, the tag “Leonardo da Vinci” may be assigned to the groups “painters” and “scientists”, in a post about his paintings, however, you may want to use it only in the group “painters.”
+For example, the tag “Leonardo da Vinci” may be assigned to the groups “painters” and “scientists” on the tags page.
+In a post about his paintings, however, you may want to use it only in the group “painters.”

 Nothing is final until you save that post.
 Until then, no new tags will be created, no tags moved to other groups and no post tags changed.